mmorey/mmorey.github.io/_posts/2014-01-24-xcode-build-phases.md

 #### Style

 To enforce opinionated style rules I use the Mac app [Objective-Clean](https://itunes.apple.com/us/app/objective-clean/id713910413?mt=12&at=10l6oV&ct=mm "Objective-Clean app on the Mac App Store") with a [custom configuration file](https://gist.github.com/mmorey/8596017 "Style settings plist file for Objective-Clean").
-Objective-Clean can be automatically ran via a build phase:
+Objective-Clean can be automatically ran with a build phase:

 ```
 if [[ -z ${SKIP_OBJCLEAN} || ${SKIP_OBJCLEAN} != 1 ]]; then